Computing Technology Specialist

 - Microsoft related

-Ability to: Effectively and clearly communicate verbally and in writing; read, understand and follow complicated technical documentation, procedures and instructions; multi-task and effectively use time management skills; use critical thinking skills to analyze, troubleshoot, diagnose and repair computer, problems in a complex networked environment; plan, organize, document complex
+Ability to: Effectively and clearly communicate verbally and in writing; read, understand and follow complicated technical documentation, procedures and instructions; multi-task and effectively use time management skills; use critical thinking skills to analyze, troubleshoot, diagnose and repair computer problems in a complex networked environment; plan, organize, document complex technical and configure systems for consistency with institutional policies and procedures; effectively prioritizes work requests and work occasional long hours; collaborate and work effectively in a team environment; provide effective and responsive service to departmental customers provide own transportation to various sites throughout the district.

 Work Environment and Physical Requirements